CELMA-project/CELMA/common/CELMAPy/scripts/README.md

 [prematureExitFixes](prematureExitFixes) - Contains examples of how to fix premature exits [captureAllRestartAndLogFiles.py](captureAllRestartAndLogFiles.py) - Saves all *.log.* and *.restart.* files of a directory to a zip.
+[refreshDates.py](refreshDates.py) - Refresh dates of files to prevent automatic deletion  by cluster.